 AlGaInP Cladding Layer Laser Diode Ridge Etching

-Most of semiconductor laser diodes needs to be fabricate the ridge stripe structure for current confinement and optical confinement.
-The ridge formation is critical for laser characteristics such as current threshold density and FFP (Far Field Pattern) etc. [1]-[2] At present dry etchings are used for most of the ridge formations.
+Most semiconductor laser diodes need to fabricate a ridge stripe structure for current and optical confinement.
+The ridge formation is critical for laser characteristics such as current threshold density, FFP (Far Field Pattern), etc. [1]-[2] At present, dry etching is used for most of these ridge formations.

 In order to minimize variations in laser characteristics, it is necessary to control precise etch depth.
-Figure 2 shows one example of the in-situ monitoring for the ridge formation etching.
+Figure 2 shows one example of the in-situ monitoring for ridge formation etching.
 The etch structure consists of GaInP top layer/AlGaInP cladding layer.
-An interferometric spectrum of 580 nm and Indium (In) OES of 451 nm as a function of etching time.
-After the In OES signal of the GaInP contact layer decreases, the etching rate started to calculate by using the interferometric spectra from the interface between AlGaInP and its underlying layer.
+The interferometric spectrum of 580 nm and Indium (In) OES of 451 nm are shown as a function of etching time.
+After the In OES signal of the GaInP contact layer decreases, the etch rate was calculated by using the interferometric spectra from the interface between AlGaInP and its underlayer.